makrai/notes/purkayashta2304-romanization.md

     reuse the information already present within the mPLM, thereby allocating the model’s parameter budget more efficiently
-* main drawback of transliteration: the expensive process of creating effective language-specific transliterators, as they typically require language expertise to curate dictionaries that map tokens from one language and script to another.
-Therefore,
+* main drawback of transliteration: the expensive process of creating effective language-specific transliterators, as they
+  * typically require language expertise to curate dictionaries that map tokens from one language and script to another
-  * previous attempts at mPLM adaptation to unseen languages via transl (Muller+ 2021; Chau and Smith, 2021; Dhamecha+ 2021; Moosa+ 2022) were
+  * previous attempts at mPLM adaptation to unseen languages via transliterat (Muller+ 2021; Chau and Smith, 2021; Dhamecha+ 2021; Moosa+ 2022) were
-    * constrained to a handful of languages due to the limited availability of
+    * constrained to a handful of languages due to the limited availability
     * only to languages that have ‘language siblings’ with developed translit
 * we use and then evaluate the usefulness of a universal romanization tool, UROMAN (Hermjakob+ 2018), for quick, large-scale and effective adaptation of